1-Day, 2-Day & 3-Day San Francisco Itineraries for Travelers

 Things to Do: If you have two full days in San Francisco, make the most of the first day by going on a six-hour guided tour.
 The Alcatraz Island and San Francisco Grand City Tour gives you a chance to see many of the city's highlights in a short timeframe.
 It wouldn't be logistically possible to get to all of these places on your own in one day.

-The tour includes two portions: Departing from 478 Post Street in Union Square, the City Tour is a bus tour with stops for photo-ops at the Golden Gate Bridge and in Golden Gate Park.
+The tour includes two portions: Departing from 478 Post Street in Union Square, the City Tour is a bus tour with stops for photo-ops at the Golden Gate Bridge.
 You will also see beautiful Victorian houses and visit Chinatown, North Beach, and Fisherman's Wharf.
-The City Tour wraps up back at Post Street, and transportation is provided to the next portion of the tour (Alcatraz Cruise).
+The City Tour wraps up back at Post Street, and transportation (by ferry) is provided to the next portion of the tour on Alcatraz Island.

 The next portion of the tour takes you by ferry from Pier 33 to Alcatraz Island, also known as "The Rock," where the infamous prison operated from the 1930s until 1963.
 On a 45-minute, self-guided audio tour, you'll see the cell blocks where Al Capone and Machine Gun Kelly served time.
 Outside the prison are marvelous views of the city.
 You can decide how long to spend on Alcatraz Island and return to Pier 33 by ferry, which leaves every 30 minutes.

 From Pier 33, take a short stroll along the Embarcadero, a scenic waterfront path, to Fisherman's Wharf.
 Consider having dinner at one of the top-rated restaurants in the area.
 Fisherman's Wharf restaurants are renowned for fresh local seafood and wonderful waterfront views.